Home

 4. Easier Comprehension For Non-Native English Speakers

-Captioning content provides a vital resource for non-native English speakers to elevate language skills.
+Captioning content provides a vital resource for non-native English speakers to elevate their language skills.
 Viewing videos with captions over the spoken audio of native speakers is a fantastic way for learners to develop an ear for more nuanced features of the English language, like idioms and slang terms.

 One in five U.S. residents speaks a foreign language at home.
 By offering closed captions, you’re aiding millions in mastering vocabulary, spelling, pronunciation, syntax, and other linguistic features.